vinaymutekar1-rgb/Smart-Complaint-Portal/README.md

 3. Toggle the light/dark switch to view vector recalculations.
 4. Dictate a report, click submit, and watch the AI route departments instantly!

+---

+## 👨‍💻 Developer

+Developed by Vinay Mutekar